 For more information about the UIDDA, you may refer to the New York Consolidated Laws, Civil Practice Law and Rules CPLR 3119.

-CPLR 3119 outlines what a subpoena requires a person to do, how an out-of-state subpoena can be domesticated upon submission to a county clerk, and what a domesticated subpoena should include.
+The UIDDA outlines what a subpoena requires a person to do, how to domesticate an out-of-state subpoena upon submission to a county clerk, and what a domesticated subpoena should include.
 It effectively standardizes the process, making it much easier to serve subpoenas between states.

 A standard process for domesticating subpoenas is critical for litigators.
 Some legal documents are time-sensitive, and the UIDDA allows them to gather evidence and depositions quickly before a court date.